Infinitode/Infinitode/README.md

 > Upcoming changes are changes that are planned.
 These changes can be removed, canceled, or staged for a later date.

 ### Latest changes
+- Updated `Python Projects` with 1 new intermediate project and 2 beginner projects.
 - Updated `Kode Magazine` with 2 new articles and more news posts.
 - Updated `Funcprofiler` to `v1.2.0` with new performance improvements to improve exports and profiling, while reducing overhead.
 - Updated the website with 3 new tools on the apps page: JSON formatter, Base64 encoder, and a case converter.